EBIBioSamples/json-schema-store/project_structure.md

 ```

 ### DB Structure
-`schema-store` has two collections: `schema` and `metascham`.
+`schema-store` has two collections: `schema` and `metaschema`.
 Both of these collections have similar document structure.
 #### Document structure of `schema` collection
 ```mermaid
 erDiagram